 Some serious side effects may require changes in therapy, such as lowering the amount of BENDEKA given, stopping the use of BENDEKA, or waiting longer than expected between doses of BENDEKA.

-BENDEKA may cause fetal harm if taken while pregnant.
+BENDEKA can cause fetal harm if taken while pregnant.
 If you are able to become pregnant, your healthcare provider will do a pregnancy test before starting treatment with BENDEKA.
-Females of reproductive potential should use effective contraception during treatment with BENDEKA and for 6 months after the final dose and for males with female partners for 3 months after the last dose.
+Females of reproductive potential should use effective contraception during treatment with BENDEKA and for 6 months after the last dose and for males with female partners for 3 months after the last dose.
 BENDEKA may also impair male fertility.
-Females should not breastfeed during treatment with BENDEKA and for at least 1 week after the final dose.
+Females should not breastfeed during treatment with BENDEKA and for 1

 Most common side effects include: fatigue, fever, nausea, and vomiting, diarrhea, constipation, loss of appetite, cough, headache, weight loss, difficulty breathing, rash, mouth irritation, low red blood cells (oxygen-carrying cells), low platelets (blood-clotting cells), and decreased number of three different types of white blood cells (infection-fighting cells).